By Sorsa Editorial

 time.sleep(3600)

 (parse_ts and send_alert are application-specific helpers.)
 The pattern is what matters: maintain a rolling baseline, alert on deviation.
-For a hedge fund client in 2024 we built a more elaborate version that combined mention spikes with sentiment scoring to flag potential market-moving events.
+For a hedge-fund client we built a more elaborate version that combined mention spikes with sentiment scoring to flag potential market-moving events.
+For an end-to-end approach, see real-time Twitter monitoring.

 Catching untagged mentions

-The /mentions endpoint only catches direct @handle tags.
-For full coverage, parallel-query /search-tweets for the brand name as a keyword:
+A mentions endpoint catches direct @handle tags only.
+For full coverage, parallel-query a search endpoint for the brand name as a keyword and deduplicate:

 python